FaresElmenshawi/Face-Detection/README.md

-# YOLOv4 Fine-Tuning for Face Detection
+# Realtime Face Mask Detection with YOLOv4

-This repository contains code for fine-tuning the YOLOv4 object detection model for detecting faces in images and videos.
-The YOLOv4 model is pre-trained on the COCO dataset, which includes a "person" class but does not include a "face" class.
-In order to train the model to detect faces, we will fine-tune the pre-trained model on a dataset of annotated face images.
+This repository contains code for real-time face mask detection using the YOLOv4 object detection model.
+The YOLOv4 model is fine-tuned on a dataset of annotated images of people wearing and not wearing masks.
+The model can detect faces as well as classify whether the person is wearing a mask or not.

 ## Requirements
 Python 3